Carnot: Energy-Based Verification for LLM Output

 This negative result forced a fundamental rethinking.
 Instead of asking "is this output correct?" (detection), we pivoted to asking "does this output satisfy known constraints?" (verification).
 The tool for constraint satisfaction is the Ising model — a pairwise energy function where constraints are encoded as spin couplings.
 Ising models can be solved via parallel Gibbs sampling (CPU), continuous relaxation (gradient descent), or eventually thermodynamic hardware (Extropic TSU).

-The narrative arc of this report is: tried activation approaches -> learned 14 principles about what doesn't work -> pivoted to constraint verification -> proved it works at scale -> shipped it as a product.
+The narrative arc of this report is: tried activation approaches -> learned 14 principles about what doesn't work -> pivoted to constraint verification -> discovered early results were simulation artifacts -> rebuilt extraction for real models -> proved it works on live benchmarks -> shipped it as a product.

 2. Framework Architecture